teeparham/every_icon/README.md

     ruby every_icon.rb

-It starts by displaying all 8x8 icons and moves on to 32x32 (after a few days).
+It starts by displaying all 8x8 icons and then moves on to 32x32 (after a few billion years).

 Run for different size grids
 ---------------------------